kewisch/gdata-provider/TESTING.md

 * Recurring Events
   1. Create a recurring event
   2. Modify an instance of the event (e.g. move to different time)
-  3. Further modifications to the same instance should not throw up a dialog to ask if single/all events should be changed.

 ## Event Summary Dialog
 * Check if the conference information is being displayed (only on standard events)